Hari Mata Hari: History

-In 1999, Varešanović was chosen to represent Bosnia and Herzegovina for Eurovision.
+In 1999, Varešanović was chosen to represent Bosnia and Herzegovina for the Eurovision Song Contest that year.
 However, he was disqualified due to an issue with the song's status.
 Hari sold the song "Starac i more" (The old man and the sea) to Finland in 1997 and Finnish artist Janne Hurme recorded that song in Finnish, named "Sydänveri" (Finnish for "Heart Blood").
 Dino Merlin, who was the runner up, was sent to Eurovision instead and received seventh place.

 Hari, together with Hanka Paldum, recorded the duet "Crni snijeg" (Black snow) in 2001.
-That same year (2001) the album Baš ti lijepo stoje suze came out with a few hit songs - ("Kao domine" (Like dominoes), "Zjenico oka moga", "Baš ti lijepo stoje suze").
-In 2002 with the song "Ruzmarin" (Rosemary), that became an instant hit.
-Hari Mata Hari was one of the six finalists in the Croatian Radio Festival and represented Bosnia and Herzegovina for the OGAE in France.
+That same year, the album Baš ti lijepo stoje suze came out with a few hit songs - ("Kao domine" (Like dominoes), "Zjenico oka moga", "Baš ti lijepo stoje suze" (Tears look really good on you)).
+In 2002 the group released the song "Ruzmarin" (Rosemary), that became an instant hit.
+Hari Mata Hari was one of the six finalists in the Croatian Radio Festival and represented Bosnia and Herzegovina at the OGAE competition in France.
 Also, in 2002 Hari Mata Hari won the first Davorin song of the year award, for the song "Kao Domine" (Like dominoes).
 The music for the song was written by Miki Bodlović and Hari Varešanović, with lyrics by Fahrudin Pecikoza.

-Then in 2003 Hari's song "Idi", brought him to the seventh Croatian Radio Festival with the song "Navodno" with Ivana Banfić.
-He then went to the Splitski festival.
-After Hari's small concerts on the Balkans, in Europe, and in Australia, the group began to record a new album.
-Franjo Valentić, Hari's long time friend joins the group, while Miki Bodlović leaves the group to start his own career in U.S. and he was replaced by Nihad Voloder.
-At the eighth Hrvatski radiski festival the group competed with the song "Nema čega nema".
-At the Splitski festival the group entered the competition with the song "Zakon jačega" (Law of the strong) recorded with Bosnian superstar singer Kemal Monteno.
+In 2003 Hari's song "Idi", brought him to the seventh Croatian Radio Festival.
+The group competed at the Split festival the same year with the song "Navodno", a duet with Ivana Banfić.
+After Hari's small concert tour of the Balkans, in Europe, and in Australia, the group began to record a new album.
+Franjo Valentić, Hari's long time friend, joined the group, while Miki Bodlović left to start his own career in the U.S. and was replaced by Nihad Voloder.
+At the eighth Hrvatski radijski festival the group competed with the song "Nema čega nema".
+At the Splitski festival the group entered the competition with the song "Zakon jačega" (Law of the stronger) recorded with Bosnian singer Kemal Monteno.
 Later that year the group released another album under the name of the song "Zakon jačega", for Sarajevo's Diskoton, Zagreb's Croatia Records, and Belgrade's HI-FI Centar.

-In 2007 the group released the single: "Zar je to još od nas ostalo".
+In 2007 the group released the single "Zar je to još od nas ostalo".

-In 2009 the group released the album Sreća (Luck) and this album came out with a few hit songs: "Azra", "Sreća", "Ne mogu ti reći što je tuga" with Nina Badrić, "Tvoje je samo to što daš" with Eldin Husenbegović.
+In 2009 the group released the album "Sreća" (Luck) and this album came out with a few hit songs: "Azra", "Sreća", "Ne mogu ti reći što je tuga" with Croatian singer Nina Badrić, "Tvoje je samo to što daš" with Eldin Husenbegović.

 Nihat Voloder left the group and he was replaced by Željko Zuber.

-In 1999, the group played for seven days in Belgrade at the "Sava center".